XRaise blog

 • Biggest tradeoff: Notion can get messy, Confluence can feel heavy, and Google Docs can become scattered.

-• What to do next: If Notion fits, apply through XRaise first, then verify official terms with Notion.
+• What to do next: If Notion fits your startup, apply through XRaise first, then verify official terms with Notion.

 Notion vs Confluence vs Google Docs: quick comparison table